 America’s best Irish Latin Rock band.

-Los Angeles, CA, USA
+Los Angeles, CA, USA, Los Angeles

-3319 Connecticut Ave NW
+3319 Connecticut Ave NW, Washington

 Cleveland Park’s Pub.
 Legendary Wings & Best Guinness Pour in DC.

-401 F Street Northwest
+401 F Street Northwest, Washington

 The New 32 Project is a nonpartisan organization of Irish Americans and those wishing to engage in Irish culture at any level.
 In addition to building an authentic space for cultural connection, we work to support progressive causes on both sides of the Atlantic while working towards a United Ireland through the established protocols of the Good Friday Agreement.

-13th Street NW
+13th Street NW, Washington

 The Northern Ireland Bureau North America fosters connections between Northern Ireland and North America, offering expertise in trade, investment, tourism, education, arts, and cultural exchange.
 As a diplomatic mission, we support economic prosperity and international engagement.

-1400 16th St NW
+1400 16th St NW, Washington

 A Maryland-based Irish folk duo specializing in pub tunes, rebel songs, and Celtic-inspired folk/rock/pop music.
 O'McPub Band is committed to sharing their passion for Irish culture through music and has been recognized as "probably the best guitar and bodhrán Irish duo in the DMV."
 Their continuously growing repertoire began with a few rebel songs performed at a friend’s house party and then a few open mics and we finally scheduled our first paid gig on Friday, March 13, 2020, which got cancelled the night before due to the pandemic.
 We didn’t let that stop us and are now performing over a hundred shows a year.
 O'McPub Band is known for tailoring their performances to the unique atmosphere of each event, whether it's an intimate acoustic set or a high-energy show in a bustling venue.
 Their versatility and experience allow them to adapt to any audience and establishment.
 The band enjoys taking requests and hearing the personal stories that patrons associate with certain songs.
 From street corners to private gatherings, farmers markets to legendary pubs, O'McPub Band's musical journey has taken them to diverse settings.
 They've entertained audiences of all ages and levels of familiarity with Irish music.
 The band is dedicated to delivering an unforgettable experience and sharing the rich history of the music they cherish.